Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Undistortion and Rectification}

 The \gls{PV} module configuration is used to undistort the whole image using \cref{eq:el-pv-seg-undistort}.
-After eliminating the lens distortion, we use \gls{DLT}~\cite{Hartley2004} to estimate the planar 2-D homography using the four corners of the curve grid with respect to the corners of the synthetic planar grid.
+After eliminating the lens distortion, we use \gls{DLT}~\cite{Hartley2004} to estimate the planar 2-D homography using the four corners of the curve grid with respect to the corners of the synthetic planar grid. \addition[label=a:homography,ref=c:motivation]{The homography is used to remove perspective distortion from the undistorted curve grid.}

-The intersections of the undistorted curve grid may not align exactly with respect to the synthetic planar grid.
-The remaining misalignment is corrected via affine moving least-squares~\cite{Schaefer2006}, which warps the image using the planar grid intersections as control points and curve grid intersections as deformed positions.
+The intersections of the perspective corrected curve grid may not align exactly with respect to the synthetic planar grid \addition[label=a:mls,ref=c:motivation]{because individual solar cells are not always accurately placed in a perfect grid but rather with a margin of error}.
+The remaining misalignment is therefore corrected via affine \gls{MLS}~\cite{Schaefer2006}, which warps the image using the planar grid intersections as control points distorted using the estimated lens parameters, and curve grid intersections are used as their target positions.